 This query returns the time at which the specified number of licenses will first be available and how long they will be available.

 This utility computes the number of Abaqus licenses needed for an N core job.
 The formula it computes is P*N^(0.422), where P=3 (for Foundation functionality), P=4 (for Foundation and Design or Foundation and Direct Coupling Interface), P=5 (for Standard functionality), or P=6 (for Aqua functionality).
 This script accepts either a single value for N (-ncpu N) or a range N1->N2 (-ncpu1 N1 -ncpu2 N2).

 4. Licensed Features

-Some licensed features come with a large number of licenses (especially many of the features of Accelrys).
-If there are so many licenses that we would never run out, then there is no advantage in making the feature reservable.
-In this case, having the SLB control the licenses to the feature burdens the user with having to make a reservation, but accomplishes nothing since the licenses would never be exhausted.
+Some licensed features come with a large number of licenses.
+If there are so many licenses we would never run out, then there is no advantage in making the feature reservable.
+In this case, having the SLB control the licenses to the feature burdens the user with making a reservation, but accomplishes nothing since the licenses would rarely be exhausted.
 Therefore, certain features are deliberately not controlled by the SLB, which allows users to use them without the need to make a reservation.

 4.1.
 Licenses and Licensed Features

 The main application licenses and licensed features controlled by the SLB are as follows: